 DHR - Growth was primarily because of one-time support for historic and cultural attractions.
-Includes almost \$21.1 million general funds in FY23 to support 19 historic and cultural attractions and establish the Black, Indigenous, and People of Color Preservation Fund.
+Includes a total of almost \$21.1 million general funds in FY23 to support 19 historic and cultural attractions and establish the Black, Indigenous, and People of Color Preservation Fund.